funya/bloom/README.md

 > schema changed quite often during development.
 A NoSQL made sense - it gave us the flexibility we needed.

 # Getting Started
-This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app), which provides a simple way to start React projects with no build configuration needed.
+The client-side template was built with [Create React App](https://github.com/facebookincubator/create-react-app), which provides a simple way to start React projects with no build configuration needed.

 Projects built with Create-React-App include support for ES6 syntax, as well as several unofficial / not-yet-final forms of Javascript syntax such as Class Properties and JSX.
 See the list of [language features and polyfills supported by Create-React-App](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#supported-language-features-and-polyfills) for more information.

+To run the API Server locally, you will need to have [Go](https://golang.org/dl/) installed in your machine, along with [Docker](https://docs.docker.com/engine/installation/).
+The API server will look for a running Redis and MongoDB docker container so you will need to install the following as well.
+##### `docker run --name devredis -d -p 6379:6379 redis`
+##### `docker run --name devmongo -d -p 27017:27017 mongo`

 ## Available Scripts